-You could also work your way from the residential carpet cleaning business in the commercial industry.
+You could also work your way from the residential carpet cleaning business to the commercial industry.

 For example, as your company makes a name for itself in the residential cleaning field, business owners may ask you to start cleaning their offices, medical buildings, or retail establishments also.

 As you start cleaning business venues, you will begin to build a reputation in this area as well.